Rulisetiawati/starter-academic/content/authors/admin/_index.md

 #  url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Qomaruliati Setiawati (Ruli) is a Master of Data Science student, specializing in Computational Linguistics, at the University of British Columbia in Vancouver, Canada.
+bio: Ruli Setiawati is a Master of Data Science student, specializing in Computational Linguistics, at the University of British Columbia in Vancouver, Canada.

 # Interests to show in About widget
 interests:
 - Data Science
 - Data Visualization
 - Machine Learning
-- Artificial Intelligence
-- Computational Linguistics
+- Natural Language Processing(NLP)

 # Education to show in About widget
 education: